Paul Casey (footballer, born 1969)

 Paul Casey (born 29 July 1969) is an English former footballer who played as a goalkeeper.

 Career

 After progressing through the club's academy, Casey made his Cambridge United debut in the 1987–88 season.
-After a singular Football League appearance for Cambridge, Casey joined Chelmsford City, before joining hometown club Great Yarmouth Town.
+After a singular Football League appearance for Cambridge, Casey joined Chelmsford City, where he made 111 appearances in all competitions.
+Following time at Chelmsford, Casey played for Harwich & Parkeston, Brantham Athletic and Norwich United before signing for Halstead Town in 1993.
+Casey later signed for hometown club Great Yarmouth Town, and Gorleston.

 In September 2019, Casey, alongside Darren Cockrill, took temporary charge of Gorleston in a 1–1 draw against Hadleigh United.